 Variety agreed to fund a compact powered wheelchair, designed especially for children.
 Stanley insisted on having a cheerful, bright yellow colour.

 Now that he's in charge of his own mobility, Stanley's whole family also has the freedom to go on days out to places that were previously inaccessible.
 The chair works well on most terrains, which means that shops, steam fairs, and even hills are now within reach.
-Stanley also has begun to 'dance' and 'play chase', all made possible by altering the speed on his Tiny Trax.
+Stanley also has begun to 'dance' and 'play chase', all made possible by altering the speed on his new wheelchair.

 The safety features of the chair are wonderful too.
 Stanley has full control over operating the chair, but if he starts to fatigue, it has a function that allows his parents to override the controller so they can get him somewhere safe and he can take a break.